 When I was a kid I believed in UFOs.
 Well, technically I still believe in them and so does everyone else.
 A UFO just means an Unidentified Flying Object, and everyone at some point has seen something in the sky and wondered what it is.
 What I really mean is, when I was a kid I thought Earth was being visited by alien spacecraft.

-One thing which, to me, indicates intellectual maturity is being able to justify your beliefs.
-When I was four if you asked me why I believed in aliens I couldn’t have answered, probably wouldn’t have understood the question.
-By the time I was seven I might have given a more sophisticated answer, probably citing stories I’d heard, documentaries I’d seen and weird stuff I’d seen in the sky.
+One thing which, to me, indicates intellectual maturity though, is being able to justify your beliefs.
+When I was four if you asked why I believed in aliens I couldn’t have answered, probably wouldn’t have understood the question.
+By the time I was seven I might have given a more sophisticated answer, probably citing stories I’d heard, documentaries I’d seen and weird stuff I’d noticed in the sky.
 In other words, I would have given evidence (albeit poor).
-Even though, honestly, the main reason I believed in aliens was because I wanted to.
+Even though in all honestly the main reason I believed in aliens was because I wanted to.
 I still do.
 The discovery of any alien life would excite me.

-Eventually, once I began investigating the evidence properly, I came to the conclusion that UFOs are highly unlikely to be alien spacecraft and that the accounts can be explained in other ways.
-But here’s the thing: given the choice, I’d rather believe that UFOs are aliens.
+Eventually, once I began investigating the evidence properly, I came to the conclusion that UFOs are highly unlikely to be alien spacecraft and that most accounts can be explained in simpler ways.
+But here’s the thing: given the choice, I’d rather believe UFOs are aliens.

-The thought of aliens is so unbelievably cool and profound I can’t responsibly sum it up.
+The thought of aliens is so unbelievably cool and profound I can’t express it responsibly.
 If I was allowed to choose what I believed, I would believe in alien visitors without a scrap of hesitation.
-But the really annoying thing is you can’t choose what you believe.
+But the annoying thing is you can’t choose what you believe.
 I’ll say it again, in bold and centred for the people who only skim-read:

 Belief is not a choice.
 Ever.

 That’s not how belief works.
-As I’ve said in a previous post, belief is a coercive thing.
+As I’ve said in previous posts, belief is a coercive thing.
 You let the facts force your brain to a conclusion and sometimes that conclusion isn’t a nice one.

-Skeptics often get confused with cynics and that’s unavoidable.
-We both do the same things: question people and refuse to believe things they tell us.
+Skeptics often get confused with cynics, which I guess is unavoidable.
+We both do the same things on the surface: question people and refuse to believe things they tell us.
 The difference is that a skeptic wants it to be true.
-Skeptics trust, cynics mistrust.
 I’m now going to put a sentence in bold just to confuse the skim-readers who will wonder what the main text could possibly say to justify it:

 The biggest misconception about skeptics is that we enjoy being skeptical.
 And I know why.
 Skeptics come across as people who are trying to be impressive, ruin the party and look like the cleverest person in the room.
 This is another reason it sucks to be a skeptic: people think you’re trying to show-off.